New Jersey Online Gambling FAQ

 How do I cashout my winnings?

 Cashouts also come with several options: check by mail, bank wire, and cash in casino.
-Cashouts usually require several days to be approved, then a few more business days to reach your mailbox or bank.
+Cashouts usually require several days to be approved, then a few more business days to reach your mailbox or bank, although lately the turnaround times have been swifter.
 Check with your specific online gambling operator for details.

 Is my money safe?